Ask Visier: How Do You Find Out What Skills Exist in Your Organization?

 Visier helps you understand which of your company’s jobs are at risk by uncovering hotspots so you can be proactive about skill development and placement, focus your retention efforts, or mobilize your internal teams.

 For example, let’s say the leader of an Information Technology team is concerned about the recent turnover of project leaders.
 We can assess how many employees with these skills exited the organization.
-The visualization below shows there’s been more employees with these skill sets leaving this year compared to the previous year.
+The visualization below shows there have been more employees with these skill sets leaving this year compared to the previous year.

 Breakdown of Turnover by Employee Skill